Can You Put A Rug On A Heated Tile Floor?

 A synthetic rug will melt if you leave it on the floor for too long because of the radiant heat coming up from underneath.

-Synthetic materials may easily lose their integrity by heat and can melt or rip under these conditions.
+Synthetic materials may easily lose their integrity to heat and can melt or rip under these conditions.

 Because of this, if your rug is well-made, the underfloor heating system will not damage it.